zwpseudo/hostlife/README.md

 > [!CAUTION]
 > This project is still in development and is not yet ready for production use.
 We do not currently support upgrading from older versions.
 Please use with caution.

-## What is Flowcase?
+## What is Hostlife?

-**Flowcase** is a free and completely open-source alternative to Kasm Workspaces, enabling secure container streaming for your applications.
+**Hostlife** is a free and completely open-source alternative to Kasm Workspaces, enabling secure container streaming for your applications.
 Stream desktop applications, development environments, and more through your web browser using Docker containers.

 ## Features